alexandercerutti/roxe/README.md

 npm run build:umd;
 ```

 This will output a new `umd/` folder with the generated files.
-To conclude the process, copy the whole content of `umd/` to a new `roxe` folder in your project.
-I suggest you to create a link and/or commit this package on your repo to avoid losing it.
+To conclude the process, copy the whole content of `umd/` to a new `roxe` folder in your project and create a link or commit it this package on your repo to avoid losing it.

+Another caveat is about the weight of this package.
+To be powerful, this package brings with it, as dependency, the whole Rx.JS library.
+So, even if this library weights few KBs, Rx.JS contributes a lot to the general weight.
+This package might be considered as an extension for RxJS, but it won't have RxJS as `peerDependency` to allow everyone to use it in every context.

 ___
 ### Credits ⭐